 For more information, see the documentation for the WebCommon module.

-If you download precompiled web applications from the internet, or suspect that your application secret key has been compromised, you can change the secret key without needing to recompile using the kaya-rekey program (called rekey in 0.2.x versions of Kaya) - simply do kaya-rekey webapp.cgi to make a new key.
-If you are packaging Kaya webapps, strongly consider making your install script call kaya-rekey itself.
+If you download precompiled web applications from the web, or suspect that your application secret key has been compromised, you can change the secret key without needing to recompile using the rekey program – simply do rekey webapp.cgi to make a new key.
+If you are packaging Kaya webapps, strongly consider making your install script call rekey itself.

 More details